mehulagg/gitlab/doc/administration/reference_architectures/25k_users.md

 1. Can be optionally run on reputable third-party external PaaS PostgreSQL solutions.
 Google Cloud SQL and AWS RDS are known to work, however Azure Database for PostgreSQL is [not recommended](https://gitlab.com/gitlab-org/quality/reference-architectures/-/issues/61) due to performance issues.
 Consul is primarily used for PostgreSQL high availability so can be ignored when using a PostgreSQL PaaS setup.
 However it is also used optionally by Prometheus for Omnibus auto host discovery.
 2. Can be optionally run on reputable third-party external PaaS Redis solutions.
 Google Memorystore and AWS Elasticache are known to work.
 3. Can be optionally run on reputable third-party load balancing services (LB PaaS).
 AWS ELB is known to work.
+4. Should be run on reputable third party object storage (storage PaaS) for cloud implementations.
+Google Cloud Storage and AWS S3 are known to work.
 <!-- markdownlint-enable MD029 -->

 NOTE: